 The Kingdom has confirmed they intend to offer a visa for tourists in 2018.
 We are waiting for confirmation of when and how this visa will work.
-We have been told that an announcement will be made in late February/early March so until this time we are putting a hold on bookings for travel to Saudi Arabia.
+We have been told that an announcement will be made in late Spring so until this time comes we are putting a hold on bookings for travel to Saudi Arabia.

 What to expect on your Saudi Arabia holiday

 There can be few countries that are so misunderstood as the Kingdom of Saudi Arabia, and perhaps no other country is as worthy of a first visit.
 Although dominated by the rolling sands of the Empty Quarter, in addition, you will find beautiful oases and dramatic mountain-tops, ancient cities, beaches and rivers.
 New hotels are springing up in all the main cities with ever more famous chefs, while excellent restaurants and chic cafes are everywhere.

 Long closed to the wider world, Saudi Arabia is slowly starting to allow visitors to explore its wild reaches and cosmopolitan city centres.
 Travel in Saudi Arabia is still in its infancy though and visiting can be daunting given the cultural rules to adhere to, but there are rich rewards for the intrepid traveller.

 - The carved remains at Medain Saleh are every bit as impressive as Petra and mark the southern end of the Nabatean Empire.

 - The coastal Asir mountain range supports a variety of wildlife including baboon, gazelle and leopard.